-Level ISO Reference ISO Definition Usage Status Description according to the Use (when the reference is sent) Index Swiss Payment Standards pain.002 camt.052/053/054 Interbank С 2.28 2.30 Payment Identification +End To End Identification Identifies unambiguously the transaction.
+Level ISO Reference ISO Definition Usage Status Description according to the Use (when the reference is sent) Index Swiss Payment Standards pain.002 camt.052/053/054 Interbank C 2.28 Payment Identification +End To End Identification Identifies unambiguously the transaction.
 Usage: The end-to-end identification can be used for reconciliation or to link tasks relating to the transaction.
 M This is the reference from the original message, e.g. it may be the order no. This element is not intended for the ISR reference, a plausibility check is carried out here for CH-DD.
 CH-DD: For automated debtor accounting, the use of a unique End To End ID is strongly recommended.
-CH-DD/CH-TA: If this is not available, the value "NOTPROVIDED" must be sent.
-C-Level.
+CH-DD/CH-TA: If this is not available, the value NOTPROVIDED must be sent.
+Always returned in the Status Report if there are errors/warnings at C-Level.
 If the End To End ID is not given in the "pain.008", then the whole "pain.008" file is rejected because of the schema violation.
-CH-DD/CH-TA: If this is not available, the "pain.008" is rejected and the value "NOTPROVIDED" is Reference for the debtor from the original message; can be used for reconciliation purposes.
+CH-DD/CH-TA: If this is not available, the "pain.008" is rejected and the value NOTPROVIDED is forwarded.
+Reference for the debtor from the original message; can be used for reconciliation purposes.
 Is only delivered if the transaction is booked separately or the recipient is receiving detailed information.
 Is forwarded to the debtor.

-Swiss Business Rules
+Customer Credit Transfer Initiation Swiss Business Rules

-Level ISO Index Reference ISO Definition Usage Status Description according to the Swiss Payment Standards Use (wh nen the reference is sent) camt.052/053/054 Interbank С 2.98 Remittance Information Information supplied to enable the matching of an entry with the items that the transfer is intended to settle, such as commercial invoices in an accounts' receivable system.
+Level ISO Index Reference ISO Definition Usage Status Description according to the Swiss Payment Standards Use (wh en the reference is sent) camt.052/053/054 Interbank С 2.98 Remittance Information Information supplied to enable the matching of an entry with the items that the transfer is intended to settle, such as commercial invoices in an accounts' receivable system.
 0 Purpose of the payment in structured or unstructured form.
 CH-DD: May only be used in unstructured format.
 CH-TA: Must be used in structured format and can also optionally be used unstructured.
 Is not sent.
 Is returned in the "camt" messages.
 Is only delivered if the transaction is booked separately or the recipient is receiving detailed information.
 Is forwarded to the debtor.